ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 ## No Official Anything

 Like Bitcoin, Ethereum Classic has no official developers, maintainers, or leaders.
 It has no official logo, no official website, no official conferences.
-Ethereum Classic cannot have an official _anything_ becuase no individual or group has the authority to claim they represent ETC in any official capacity.
+Ethereum Classic cannot have an official _anything_ because no individual or group has the authority to claim they represent ETC in any official capacity.

 This is a rare quality and massive strength in the world of blockchains.
 It means no official _thing_ can be taken down, captured, or compromised, and there is no official entity that can sue competing forks for copyright infringement.